This penne pasta recipe with a quick ground turkey and tomato sauce is perfect for a weeknight meal when you have little time to cook.

-A staple dish in our house is pasta with a meat sauce, I make it at least once every couple of weeks.
-I recently adjusted my standard recipe by using ground turkey instead of ground beef, and removing the jar of pre-made sauce to lower the calories and make it a little healthier.
-Everyone agrees that it makes a much lighter, healthier meal and they don't feel so full or heavy afterwards.
+A staple dish in our house is pasta with a meat sauce.
+I recently adjusted my standard recipe by using ground turkey instead of ground beef and added more fresh ingredients to lower the calories and make it a little healthier.
+Everyone agrees that it makes a much lighter, healthier meal and they don’t feel so full or heavy afterward.

 - 1 pkg ground turkey

 - 2 1/2 - 3 cups tomatoes (diced)

 - 3/4 cup vegetable broth

 - 1/3 cup tomato sauce